WiseyXD/cf-tanstack/README.md

 - **DevOps:** CI/CD, staging/prod environments, backups, monitoring, cost alerts.
 - **QA:** automated tests for auth, uploads, resume flows, share links, security checks.

----

-If you want next, I can:
-- Produce a 2-week sprint backlog with specific tickets and acceptance criteria.
-- Produce the minimal API surface for the MVP (endpoints, request/response shapes).
-- Produce a starter D1 schema for core tables (users, teams, files, shares).
-- Draft a step-by-step envelope-encryption sequence for BYOK with an example KMS (e.g., AWS KMS).

-Which one would you like next?